-ATTACHMENT H(2) PROVIDER CLAIM DISPUTE STANDARDS AND POLICY
+ATTACHMENT H(2): PROVIDER CLAIM DISPUTE STANDARDS AND POLICY

-The Contractor shall have in place a written claim dispute policy for providers.
+The Contractor shall have in place a written claim dispute policy for providers regarding adverse actions taken by the Contractor.
 The policy shall be in accordance with applicable Federal and State laws, regulations and policies.
 The claim dispute policy shall include the following provisions:

 - 1. The Provider Claim Dispute Policy shall be provided to all subcontractors at the time of contract.
 For providers without a contract, the claim dispute policy may be mailed with a remittance advice, provided the remittance is sent within 45 days of receipt of a claim. - 2.
-The Provider Claim Dispute Policy must specify that all claim disputes challenging claim payments, denials or recoupments must be filed in writing with the Contractor no later than 12 months from the date of service, 12 months after the date of eligibility posting or within 60 days after the payment, denial or recoupment of a timely claim submission, whichever is later. - 3.
+The Provider Claim Dispute Policy must specify that all claim disputes, with the exception of those challenging claim denials, must be filed with the Contractor no later than 60 days from the date of the adverse action.
+Claim disputes challenging claim denials must be filed in writing with the Contractor no later that 12 months from the date of service, 12 months after the date of eligibility posting or within 60 days after the date of a timely claim submission, whichever is later. - 3.
 Specific individuals are appointed with authority to require corrective action and with requisite experience to administer the claim dispute process. - 4.
 A log is maintained for all claim disputes containing sufficient information to identify the Complainant, date of receipt, nature of the claim dispute and the date the claim dispute is resolved.
-Separate logs must be maintained for provider and behavioral health recipient claim disputes. - 5.
+Separate logs must be maintained for provider and behavioral health recipient claim disputes - 5.
 Within five business days of receipt, the Complainant is informed by letter that the claim dispute has been received. - 6.
 Each claim dispute is thoroughly investigated using the applicable statutory, regulatory, contractual and policy provisions, ensuring that facts are obtained from all parties. - 7.
 All documentation received by the Contractor during the claim dispute process is dated upon receipt. - 8.
 All claim disputes are filed in a secure designated area and are retained for five years following the Contractor's decision, the Administration's decision, judicial appeal or close of the claim dispute, whichever is later. - 9.
 A copy of the Contractor's Notice of Decision (hereafter referred to as Decision) will be communicated in writing to all parties.
-The Decision must include and describe in detail, the following: - a. the nature of the claim dispute - b. the issues involved - c. the reasons supporting the Contractor's Decision, including references to applicable statute, rule, applicable contractual provisions, policy and procedure - d. the Provider's right to request a hearing by filing a written request for hearing to the Contractor no later than 30 days after the date the Provider receives the Contractor's decision. - e.
-If the claim dispute is overturned, the requirement that the Contractor shall reprocess and pay the claim(s) in a manner consistent with the decision within 15 business days of the date of the Decision. - 10.
-If the Provider files a written request for hearing, the Contractor must ensure that all supporting documentation is received by the AHCCCSA, Office of Legal Assistance, no later than five business days from the date the Contractor receives the provider's written hearing request.
+The Decision must include and describe in detail, the following: - a. the nature of the claim dispute - b. the issues involved - c. the reasons supporting the Contractor's Decision, including references to applicable statute, rule, applicable contractual provisions, policy and procedure - d. the Provider's right to request a hearing by filing the request for hearing to the Contractor no later than 30 days after the date the Provider receives the Contractor's decision. - e.
+If the claim dispute is upheld, the requirement that the Contractor shall reprocess and pay the claim(s) in a manner consistent with the decision within 15 business days of the date of the Decision. - 10.
+If the Provider files a request for hearing, the Contractor must ensure that all supporting documentation is received by the AHCCCSA, Office of Legal Assistance, no later than five business days from the date the Contractor receives the verbal or written request from AHCCCSA, Office of Legal Assistance.
 The file sent by the Contractor must contain a cover letter that includes: